eckardm/work-stuff/digital-processing/appraisal.md

 ![Searching the Backlog by Accession Number](backlog-accession-number.png)

-Alternatively, search the backlog using the **Path** option to search by transfer title (part of the path). *Note that Archivematica sanitzes file and folder names as part of it's initial Transfer microservices--any spaces will have been replaced with underscores and will need to be searched with them.*
+Alternatively, search the backlog using the **Path** option to search by transfer title (part of the path). *Note that Archivematica sanitzes file and folder names as part of it's initial Transfer microservices--any spaces will have been replaced with underscores and this is they way they'll need to be searched.*

 ![Searching the Backlog by Path](backlog-path.png)